rachelb36/horiseon_home/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - BOOTCAMP MODULE 1 CHALLENGE
-- Modified starter code to make an existing site more accessible
+- Modified starter code to make an existing site more accessible.
+Applied scout rule and combined redundant code and removed dead code.
 - CODE REFACTOR PROJECT
 - What did you learn?